It is well known in business circles that B2B is getting consumerized.

 Most of the established businesses are run today by people that were born in an era without the internet.
 As a result, most of the sales for them are still physical.

-But, this should change with the next generation.
+But, this should start to change with the next generation.

 At the very least, we are going through the most complex era of B2B consumerization.
 Things will get easier.